Arts Up Front

 Hannah McFadden - Bringing Dance to Life in Schools

 Hannah will support teachers to develop their skills and repertoire in dance through this hands on and practical workshop.
-Discover new ways of moving for social connection and performance in school settings.

 Emily Appleton - Nia Dance Workshop